There are several categories of fees that the WPCA collects.

 - High Meadow/Ledgewood/Newbury Crossing District: TBD% of GLV

-* Actually the fee beginning September 2012 was set at $380 per year per unit.
-That is a little over $1 per day.
+* Beginning September 2012 the annual rate was set at $380 per year per unit.
+The rate for 2017 is now $420 per year.
 A household is one unit.
 Business and Schools are multiple units.
 Consequently, some properties pay more, as usage can be set to more than one unit.
 There is a rather complicated formula to determine the number of units of a property.
 This is outlined in the Rules and Regulations of the WPCA.

 Note 1: The amount of the engineering and legal review fees depend on the complexity of the project and are put on deposit.
 Any excess is refunded and overage is billed.